mccurdyc/www/content/book/2019-06-11-an-elegant-puzzle.md

 > If there is one component of performance management that you are going to invest in doing well, make it the ladders: everything else builds on this foundation.

-## Presenting to Senior Leadership (Section 3.13)
+## Presenting to Leadership

-p104
-+ ive failed at this before, not presenting few, clear goals or action items, but instead listing a bunch of things that I wanted to see changed or addressed. instead, ishould have presented a few points very clearl....
+I've failed at presenting to many leaders before, not presenting few, clear goals or action items, but instead listing _everything_ that I felt needed considered.

-## Time Management
-+ p111
-    not an exhaustive list, but points that were meaningful to me now
-    + stop doing things
-    + decouple participation from productivity
-    + calendar blocking
+Instead, as Will suggests, I should have presented a few points very clearly.
+Will provides a few additional points on the topic of engaging leadership:

+* Communication is company-specific
+* Start with the conclusion
+* Frame _why_ the topic matters to the company; not just to yourself
+* Everyone loves a narrative
+    * "where things are now, how you got here and where you're going now"
+* Prepare for detours
+* Prepare a lot; practice a little
+    * Basically, be prepared for detours rather than word-for-word what you are going to say.

+In order, your pitch should go as follows:

+1. Tie the topic to business value
+2. The historical narrative
+3. Explicit ask
+4. Data-driven diagnosis
+5. How did you make the decision
+6. What's next and when will it be done
+7. Return to the explicit ask